dustinpfister/blog_posts/_posts/linux-test.md

 1
 ```

-### 2.2 - greater and less than
+### 2.2 - Greater and less than expressions

 There are then expressions for greater than, less than, greater than or equal to, and less than or equal to.
+These are typical expressions to use when working out conditional statements, so this will often be used when writing bash scripts that call for the use of them.
+However there is also just quickly doing a few simple expressions in the bash console just for the sake of confirming how these work.

+Greater than examples in the bash console

 ```
 $ test 7 -gt 5; echo $?